bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 **READ ALL INSTRUCTIONS BEFORE REACHING OUT TO ASK A QUESTION!!**
 (that above part was because the FAQs section answers 75% of questions)

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **single page applications**.
 During this sprint, you studied **routing, forms, and testing in cypress**.
-In your challenge this week, you will demonstrate your mastery of these skills by creating **Bloomtech Eats**, a website designed to bring food to hungry coders.
+In your challenge this sprint, you will demonstrate your mastery of these skills by creating **Bloomtech Eats**, a website designed to bring food to hungry coders.

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

 You are not allowed to collaborate during the sprint challenge.

-## Full Time Students

-_The challenge is available from 5pm PST on Thursday.
-However you should not be coding through the night; rather you can wake up on Friday and start coding at an hour you choose, rather than waiting for a unified start time.
-Ideally, you will be writing the majority of the code during the time block allocated on your calendar (9am to 1pm PST)._

 ## Introduction

-In this challenge you will be working from the `Bloomtech Eats` homepage to create a functional `Pizza?` button that leads to a build your own pizza custom form.
+In this challenge you will be working from the `Bloomtech Eats` homepage to create a functional button that leads to a build your own pizza custom form.

-You may use the following wireframes (also in a folder above) as guidance as you design your site but it is not required that you do so.
+You may use the following wireframes as guidance as you design your site but it is not required that you do so.

 [Form](https://tk-assets.lambdaschool.com/d43783ef-e6a8-4154-ba68-430e2275fddc_Form.png)